whole-tale/wt-design-docs/development/mockups/tale-serialization/README.md

 ## Use cases

-The details of the serialization of Tales are relevant to three user-driven use cases:
+The details of the serialization of Tales are relevant to four user-driven use cases:

 1. Save a tale in DataONE
 2. Save the tale in DataONE with the intent of using it in a publication